straube/multiple-domain/multiple-domain/readme.txt

 the current domain when viewing the content.
 You can write things like "Welcome to [multiple_domain]!", which would be rendered as "Welcome to mydomain.com!".

+= What domains should I add to the plugin setup? =

+Any domain you're site is served from must be added to the plugin configuration.
+Even `www` variations and the original domain where your WordPress was installed in must be added.
+You'll probably see some unexpected output when accessing the site from a non-mapped domain.

 == Screenshots ==

 == Changelog ==

+= 0.10.2 =

+* Fix minor notice message when loading the non-mapped original domain.
+* Added FAQ about plugin settings and domains.

 = 0.10.1 =